silx-kit/pyFAI/doc/source/operations/index.rst

 Build dependencies:
 -------------------

-PyFAI v2023.01 intoduces a new build system based on meson with the following requirements:
+PyFAI v2023.01 intoduced a new build system based on `meson` with the following requirements:

+* meson-python (>=0.11)
+* git
 * meson (>=0.64)
-* meson-python (>=0.11)
 * ninja

 The former build system was using `setup.py` files, based on setuptools and numpy.distutils.
-The later is deprecated and will stop working in python 3.12.
+The later is deprecated and will stop working in python 3.12 and has been removed with pyFAI v2023.10.
-Those files remain available but unmaintained and will be removed in a future release.
+The new build system assumes the code

-In addition to the build tools, pyFAI needs a C/C++ compiler to build extensions and cython_ (>0.25) to generate those C/C++ files.
+In addition to the build tools, pyFAI needs a C/C++ compiler to build extensions and cython_ (>0.29) to generate those C/C++ files.
 The following compiler have been successfully tested:

 * Linux: `gcc` and `clang` (both support OpenMP)